timrichard/expressSocketIOAuth/README.md

-ExpressJS baseline to link up authentication between ExpressJS and Socket.IO Intend to build further projects upon this baseline.
+ExpressJS baseline to link up authentication between ExpressJS and Socket.IO

+I intend to build further projects upon this baseline.

 Passport is used for authentication with the Local strategy.
 I handle user account crypto using Node's library supplied PBKDF2 scheme.